docjyJ/aio-stalwart/README.md

 ```

 > [!CAUTION]
-> Before each update don't forget to make a backup.
+> Before each update, don't forget to make a backup.

+### Upgrading from 0.9.x to 0.10.x

+To upgrade from 0.9.x to 0.10.x, run the following command:

+1. Stop the stalwart-mail container: `docker stop nextcloud-aio-stalwart`
+2. Check the data version is in `0.9`: `docker run --rm -v nextcloud_aio_stalwart:/opt/stalwart-mail --entrypoint /bin/cat stalwartlabs/mail-server:v0.9.4 /opt/stalwart-mail/aio.lock`
+3. *Now you can do a backup in AIO interface or manually in version 0.9.4 (see [Create Backup in 0.x.x](#create-backup-in-0xx)) if you haven't done it yet.*
+4. Finally, enable the new data version by running the following command: `docker run --rm -v nextcloud_aio_stalwart:/opt/stalwart-mail --entrypoint /bin/sed stalwartlabs/mail-server:v0.10.0 -i 's/^0.9$/0.10/g' /opt/stalwart-mail/aio.lock`

+Then, go inside your AIO panel and restart your container.

 ### Upgrading from 0.8.x to 0.9.x